-- Using the “Program” button, we can toggle between three different reverb types, i.e., Room, Stereo Room, and High-density plate.
+- Using the “Program” button, you can toggle between three different reverb types, i.e., Room, Stereo Room, and High-density plate.

 - It offers a 2-band built-in post-eq that can control the low mud and high shrillness of the reverb.
-We can also adjust the gain of each frequency, respectively.
+You can also adjust the gain of each frequency, respectively.